Sew your own European-looking vintage Christmas stockings with this free sewing pattern.

 Let me share with you the tutorial and free downloadable sewing pattern so you can make your very own customized European-looking/vintage Christmas stockings.

-I just hand drew a pattern on wrapping paper and cut them out on fabric that I had on hand.
+I made seven prototypes and most did not work out.
+I hand drew a pattern on wrapping paper and cut them out on fabric that I had on hand.
+(You can see my note that number 2 was bad.)

 Don’t worry, yours will NOT look like my prototypes 😉